J-N-R/SET-File-Editor/README.md

 # Modern Set Editor
-A modern and simplified tool for adding objects, enemies, and more to levels in Sonic Adventure 2.
+A simple, modern tool for adding objects, enemies, and more to levels in Sonic Adventure 2.
 Inspired by TurtleMan64's [Set Adventure 1.2](https://github.com/TurtleMan64/SetAdventure) and written with Angular and ElectronJS, it has never been easier to mod levels for the Sonic Adventure series of games.

-Through the use of a new modular design, objects are visualized in a way that makes them easy to edit and even easier to understand.
+Through the use of abstract and novel UX design, objects are visualized in a way that makes them easy to edit and to understand.
+To try it for yourself, visit the [releases page](https://github.com/J-N-R/Set-File-Editor/releases).

 ![image](https://user-images.githubusercontent.com/80438344/222892418-098fddb5-ca6c-43b7-8449-df013c9db496.png)